serverlessworkflow/specification/specification.md

 The lack of a common way to define and model workflows means that developers must constantly re-learn how to write them.
-This also limits the potential for common libraries, tooling and infrastructure to aid modelling and execution of workflows across different cloud/container platforms.
+This also limits the potential for common libraries, tooling and infrastructure to aid modeling and execution of workflows across different cloud/container platforms.
 Portability as well as productivity that can be achieved from workflow orchestration is hindered overall.

 Serverless Workflow specification focuses on defining `vendor-neutral`, `platform-independent`, and